wilfredinni/javascript-cheatsheet/docs/cheatsheet/oop-basics.md

  ---
-title: Python OOP Basics - Python Cheatsheet
+title: Python OOP Basics - Javascript Cheatsheet

 description: Object-Oriented Programming (OOP) is a programming paradigm that revolves around the concept of objects, which are instances of classes.
 OOP principles are fundamental concepts that guide the design and development of software in an object-oriented way.
 In Python, OOP is supported by the use of classes and objects.
 Here are some of the basic OOP principles in Python
 ---